-- Each NetBackup snapshot job creates a vSphere snapshot of the virtual machine. - To investigate snapshot failures, check the storage array's VASA provider logs as well as the vSphere error messages.
+Each NetBackup snapshot job creates a vSphere snapshot of the virtual machine.

+■ To investigate snapshot failures, check the storage array's VASA provider logs as well as the vSphere error messages.
 (VASA is vSphere API for Storage Awareness.)

-Table 14-9Errors for backups of virtual machines on VVols Error message or cause Explanation and recommended action vSphere snapshot creation fails for a backup of a VM on VVol. for vSphere snapshots vary from one vendor. oshot license from the array vendor.
-Licensing requirements ype of VVol storage to another, depending on the array a vSphere snapshot of the virtual machine.
-There is insufficient space in VVol stor Space requirements vary from one array age. vendor to another.
+Table 14-9 Errors for backups of virtual machines on VVols

+Error message or cause Explanation and recommended action vSphere snapshot creation fails for a backup of a VM on VVol.
+Ensure that you have the required snapshot license from the array vendor.
+Licensing requirements for vSphere snapshots vary from one type of VVol storage to another, depending on the array vendor.
+Each NetBackup snapshot job creates a vSphere snapshot of the virtual machine.
+There is insufficient space in VVol storage.
+Space requirements vary from one array vendor to another.
 Consult the storage array documentation.